J-Douglas/DataScienceClubWorkshops/Clustering Workshop/README.md

-# WDSC — Clustering Workshop
+# Clustering Workshop

 ## Summary

-As the VP of Education, this was the workshop I presented for the Waterloo Data Science Club (WDSC).
+This was the workshop I presented for the Waterloo Data Science Club (WDSC) in Winter 2021.
 In the workshop, I go over what clustering is and its applications in data science.
 I go over 4 types of clustering algorithms: centroid-based, connectivity-based, density-based, and distribution-based.
 I explained the k-means algorithm and the hierarchical agglomerative clustering algorithm in detail.
 At the end of the workshop, I go over a notebook demo to show how to apply the clustering concepts I teach on a real dataset.

 ## Presentation